5 minutes

 Pie charts are best used when there are 2-3 items that make up a whole.
 Any more than that, and it’s difficult for the human eye to distinguish between the parts of a circle.

-Bad example #4: Horizontal bar charts
+Bad Data Visualization Example #4: Horizontal bar charts

 Horizontal bar charts suffer from the same issue as pie charts: once there are too many categories, you run out of space to include text and it becomes hard to digest: